ummjevel/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 ![Image demonstrating the .NET Aspire telemetry capabilities](./images/aspire-telemetry-creative-writer.png)

-> 💡**Pro Tip**: For more information on the Creative Writer Agent, look at the repository to learn more: [Contoso Creative Writer](https://aka.ms/netaicreativewriter)
+> 🧑‍💻**Sample**: Check out the [Creative Writing Agent sample code](https://aka.ms/netaicreativewriter)

-## Conclusions and resources
+## Summary

-Those are just a few examples of how you can use Generative AI in your applications.
-The possibilities are endless, and the technology is evolving rapidly, look at some of our resources to learn more about Generative AI and how you can use it in your projects.
+Those are just a few examples of how you can use GenAI in your applications.
+The possibilities are endless, and the technology is evolving rapidly, look at some of our resources to learn more about GenAI and how you can use it in your projects.

+> 🙋 **Need help?**: If you encounter any issues, open an issue in the repository.

 ### Additional Resources

-> ⚠️ **Note**: If you encounter any issues, please, open an issue in the repository.

 - [eShopLite with DeepSeek](https://aka.ms/netaieshoplitedeepseekr1)
 - [eShopLite with Azure AI Search](https://aka.ms/netaieshoplitesemanticsearchazureaisearch)